ThomasFeher/armadillo/README.txt

-=== 3.2: Compiling & Linking on MS Windows ===
+=== 3.2: Compiling & Linking on Windows ===

-As a courtesy, we've provided pre-compiled 32 bit versions of LAPACK and BLAS for Windows, as well as MSVC project files to compile example1.cpp and example2.cpp.
+As a courtesy, we've provided pre-compiled 32 bit versions of standard LAPACK and BLAS for Windows, as well as MSVC project files to compile example1.cpp and example2.cpp.
 The project files are stored in the following folders: examples/example1_win32 examples/example2_win32

-The 32 bit versions of the LAPACK and BLAS libraries are stored in: examples/lib_win32
+The standard 32 bit versions of the LAPACK and BLAS libraries are stored in: examples/lib_win32

 If you're getting messages such as "use of LAPACK needs to be enabled", you will need to manually modify "include/armadillo_bits/config.hpp" to enable the use of LAPACK.
-Please see section 2.1 for more information.
+See section 2.2 for more information.

 Note that on 64 bit systems (such as Windows 7), dedicated 64 bit versions of BLAS and LAPACK are considerably faster.